 Priority 4 and Priority 5 files may be acknowledged.
 Files are acknowledged by the reception of an acknowledge command on the serial port or activation of the acknowledge input.
-Acknowledged files will play one more time and then be removed from the queue.
+Acknowledged files will play one more time and then be removed from the gueue.
 Dry contact activated files must have their input released and then reactivated to play again.
+Serial command activated files must have another serial start command transmitted to play again.